Best Baby Backpack Carriers for Hiking of 2026

 The Deuter Kid Comfort Active SL is a lightweight, women’s-specific child carrier designed for parents who prioritize comfort, simplicity, and a snug fit for smaller frames.
 Featuring a shorter adjustable back length and narrower shoulder straps, the Active SL caters specifically to petite wearers, making it an excellent choice for moms and smaller caregivers seeking a tailored, ergonomic fit.
 It’s an ideal option for moderate hikes and warm-weather outings where ventilation and weight savings are essential.

-Weighing just over 5.5 pounds, the Active SL is one of the lightest framed carriers we’ve tested, making it easy to manage on longer treks or steep trails.
+Weighing just 5 pounds, 13 ounces, the Active SL is one of the lightest framed carriers we’ve tested, making it easy to manage on longer treks or steep trails.
 The Lite Aircontact back system provides excellent airflow, helping keep caregivers cool and comfortable even during warm hikes.
 Although it lacks the stability of heavier models, it’s a reliable choice for those carrying smaller kids or taking on shorter adventures.

-For families looking for a straightforward and lightweight child carrier, the Deuter Kid Comfort Active SL is an excellent option.
+For families seeking a straightforward, lightweight child carrier, the Deuter Kid Comfort Active SL is an excellent option.
 Its women’s-specific fit, superior ventilation, and manageable weight make it perfect for local trails and outings where ample storage isn’t essential.

 Ergobaby 360